Neurodiversity

 Writing about medication still feels exposed.
 Not because it is controversial in a medical sense, but because it touches something deeply personal: the idea that needing support somehow reflects a personal failure.
 I want to start clearly and responsibly.
 I am not a doctor, not a psychiatrist and not a medical professional.
 This is not…

-Gen Z and Mental Self-Care 2025: Thoughts on Mindfulness on Social Media
+• Gen Z und Mental Self‑Care 2025: Gedanken zu Achtsamkeit auf Social Media

 Zwischen Vergleichen, Chaos und kleinen Lichtblicken: Wie ich über Social Media nach und nach gelernt habe, achtsam zu bleiben – und was das für mich bedeutet.